Best VR Accessories 2025: Tested Add-Ons for Quest, Vive & PS VR2

 AMV VR Stand for Oculus Rift S

 A clean way to display and store your VR gear.
-The AMV stand supports both headset and controllers.
-In our assembly test, setup took under five minutes, and stability was solid once parts snapped in.
-Quality control varies slightly between batches, but the stand’s weighted base keeps headsets upright even when bumped.
+The AMV stand supports both headset and controllers and works with most modern headsets, not just the Rift S. In our assembly test, setup took under five minutes, and stability was solid once parts snapped in.
+Several buyers note that their headsets fog less on first wear when stored on a stand instead of crammed into a drawer, because the facial interface actually has time to dry between sessions.

 Pros